dtutila-amherst/dtutila-amherst/README.md

 - 👋 Hi, I’m @dtutila-amherst
 - 👀 I’m interested in code, data and integrations
-- 📫 How to reach me dtutila@fortimize.com dtutila@amherst.com
+- 📫 How to reach me dtutila@fortimize.com  or dtutila@amherst.com

 <!---
 dtutila-amherst/dtutila-amherst is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.